anmalkov/custom-authorization/README.md

 ## The solution

 The recommended solution for this problem, taking into account the requirements above, is to add a service (named here as AuthorizationService) to the request execution pipeline.
-This service is responsible for enriching the request with the roles of the current user, which are based on the business logic of your application, and then passing this information on to further processing of the request.
+This service is responsible for enriching the request with the roles of the current user, which are based on the business logic of your application, and then passing this information on to further processing of the request where the platform or an application can use it to allow or deny access.

 ![solution](docs/custom-authz-solution.png)

-The authorization service can obtain the necessary information to make a business decision about the roles for the current user from various sources, including the database, cache, internal or external service.
+The authorization service can obtain the necessary information to make a business decision about the roles for the current user from various sources, including a database, cache, internal or external service.

-Below, you can find the recommended implementation of this solution for several types of .NET applications.
+Below, you can find the recommended implementation of this solution for .NET applications.

 ## The achitecture